Love Is Poison

-Love Is Poison is a Kannada-language drama film, directed by Nandan Prabhu in the year 2014.
-The cast of this movie includes Balley Rajesh and Shruthi Raj in lead role.
+Love Is Poison is a 2014 Indian Kannada-language drama film directed by Nandan Prabhu starring Balley Rajesh and Shruthi Raj in the lead roles.

 Summary

 The film is a story about today's youth that take impulsive decisions.
 In the film, the protagonist is a boy from a village, who comes to the city and falls in love with the heroine.